Arjen Lucassen: Ayreon hiatus, focus on other projects (2008–2012)

-In February 2009 Lucassen announced on his website his new side-project: Guilt Machine.
+In February 2009 Lucassen announced on his website his new side project: Guilt Machine.
 The project features a very limited line-up compared to other Lucassen side projects: himself on many instruments and backing vocals, Jasper Steverlinck (Arid) on lead vocals, Chris Maitland (ex-Porcupine Tree) on drums and Lori Linstruth (ex-Stream of Passion) on lead guitar.
 Their first album On This Perfect Day, released the same year, received a very good critical reception but was Lucassen's least commercially successful album in many years.

 In 2010, Lucassen reunited the six other members of Star One, inactive since 2003, and released the band's second studio album Victims of the Modern Age.
 The album received critical acclaim and was a big commercial success.
 In December 2011 the Ambeon album Fate of a Dreamer, like the older Ayreon albums, was re-released with bonus tracks.

 At the same time as that the Ambeon album was re-released, Lucassen was already busy composing and recording his next project.
 On 23 April 2012, Lucassen released Lost in the New Real, his first solo album since Pools of Sorrow, Waves of Joy 18 years before.
-On this album Lucassen sang all leading vocals, wrote all lyrics and played almost all instruments.
-Also, he asked the Dutch actor Rutger Hauer to provide narration between the tracks, similar to as he had done on Into The Electric Castle.
+On this album Lucassen sang all lead vocals, wrote all lyrics and played almost all instruments.
+Also, he asked the Dutch actor Rutger Hauer to provide narration between the tracks.
 Artwork for this album was done by Claudio Bergamin.